Fastec Racing Honda CB750 Cafe Racer

 Motogagdet M.ride clock with a custom Fastec mount

 Foot controls are handled with Fastec Racing rear-sets.
-Additionally, Brembo 19 RCS levers and mini brake master cylinder were utilised.
+Additionally, Brembo 19 RCS levers and a mini brake master cylinder were utilised.

 CB750 Custom integrated taillight